Topics Map > Ed Tech Tools > CANVAS > Groups

 -

-Works everywhere: The menu appears on assignments, quizzes, pages, modules, discussions, and calendar events.
+Works everywhere: The menu appears on assignments, quizzes, pages, modules, and discussions.

 -